Chia-Network/pos2-chip/chip/chip-proof-of-space.md

 While there are diminishing returns on resistance, there are still another benefits to a higher Proof Fragment Scan Filter: less work for the harvester to process challenges, and less HDD activity as we skip the large partition reads for constructing Quality Links.

-While our models show we are comfortably resistant both in terms of energy and hardware casts against T3 grinding attacks with a high Proof Fragment Scan Filter, further analysis into future outlook is required.
+While our models show we are comfortably resistant both in terms of energy and hardware costs against T3 grinding attacks with a high Proof Fragment Scan Filter, further analysis into future outlook is required.

 | Plot ID Filter | Proof Fragment Scan Filter | k28 T3 time w/ 4090 (ms) | \# gpu-assisted plots | eTiB   | Honest Farmer W @ 5.5W per TB | Honest Farmer $/TB | Attacker W (GPU W + HDD W) | Attacker $/eTiB |
 | -------------- | ----------------------- | ------------------------ | --------------------- | ------ | ----------------------------- | ------------------ | -------------------------- | --------------- |